SE3D: Testing the recovery of stellar population, dust and structural properties on mock-observed toy model and simulated galaxies: Introduction

 Our paper is structured as follows.
 Section\ \ref{sec:datasample} lays out the sample selection of TNG50 galaxies and the definition of toy models considered in this work.
 Section\ \ref{sec:methodology} addresses how mock observations are produced for them, and recaps the {\tt SE3D} fitting methodology to which both toy model and simulated galaxies will be subject.
 As not all parameters that are fit for have a hard ground truth in the simulated galaxy case, we also elaborate on how `truth' is defined for TNG galaxies.
-In Section\ \ref{sec:results}, we present the results.
-We first consider relevant intrinsic and observed properties of the TNG50 galaxies, and consider the $UVJ$ and IRX-$\beta$ distribution of toy model and real galaxies for context (Section\ \ref{sec:prop}).
-We then carry out our recovery exercise on toy model (Section\ \ref{sec:recov_toy}) and simulated (Section\ \ref{sec:recov_TNG}) galaxies, before discussing the implications of our results in Section\ \ref{sec:discussion}.
+In Section\ \ref{sec:results}, we present the results, consisting of intrinsic and observed properties of TNG50 galaxies, and the recovery exercise on toy model and simulated galaxies.
+We discuss the implications of our results in Section\ \ref{sec:discussion}.
 Finally, we summarize our conclusions in Section\ \ref{sec:summary}.

 Throughout this work, we adopt a \citet{Chabrier2003} stellar initial mass function (IMF) and a flat $\Lambda$CDM cosmology with $\Omega_{\Lambda} = 0.7$, $\Omega_m = 0.3$ and $H_0 = 70\ {\rm km}\ {\rm s}^{-1}\ {\rm Mpc}^{-1}$.